OlmLab/bioinformatics_pipelines/roadmaps.md

 ### Description
 This roadmap is designed to perform metagenomics analysis using a reference-based approach.
 It starts with raw sequencing data and performs the following steps:
 1. **Estimate abundance with Sylph**: By default, GTDB is used as the reference database.
-2. **Estimate abundance with Metaphlan (Disabled by default)**: If you want to use Metaphlan in addition to Sylph, you can enable it with the `--include_metaphlan` flag.
-This will run Metaphlan to estimate the abundance of taxa in the samples.
+2. **Estimate abundance with Metaphlan**: This will run Metaphlan to estimate the abundance of taxa in the samples.

-***MORE_WILL_BE_ADDED***: The roadmap will functional analysis using reference-based methods in the future.
+3. **Classify reads and estimate abundance with KRAKEN2 and BRACKEN**: This will run KRAKEN2 to classify the reads and estimate the abundance of taxa in the samples.
+4. **Estimate functional profile of the samples with HUMAnN**: This will run HUMAnN3 to estimate the functional profile of the samples.

 ![roadmap_6](imgs/dag-roadmap_6.svg)